 Can I prevent SIDS?

-It’s one of the biggest fears of every parent.
-(It definitely kept me awake and worried many nights when my daughter was a newborn.)
+SIDS is the unexplained death of a seemingly healthy baby while sleeping.
+It’s one of the biggest fears of every new parent.
+(It’s definitely kept me awake and worried many nights when my babies were young.)

 The good news is that you can reduce your baby’s risk of SIDS by more than 50% when you follow a few basic guidelines.
-First, make sure your baby’s sleep space is safe (this article tells you how.)
-Then, make sure your baby uses safe sleeping positions (explained more here.)

 Although it’s too early to begin formal sleep training, this article gives lots of tips for creating healthy sleep habits for your newborn.
-Following these tips will help your newborn (and you) sleep better.

 Are you struggling with your newborn’s sleep?